JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Use multiple threads for NewGRF scan MD5 calculations, on multi-CPU machines.
 * Avoid redundant re-scans for AI and game script files.
-* Avoid iterating vehicle list to release disaster vehicles if there are none.
-* Avoid quadratic behaviour in updating station nearby lists in RecomputeCatchmentForAll.

 ### Command line